pondodev/computersystems/lecturenotes/week4/week4.md

 - a function that calls itself
 - von neymann architecture also supports recursion
   - each new instance of a recursive procedure is launched in its own stack frame
   - after pushing IP pointing to the previous process onto the stack
-- **more info here**
+- the amount of int handlers running using this method is only limited by the amount of physical memory you have for the stack
+  - when you run out of space on the stack, you get a stack overflow

 ## building a hardware stack

-**place image of hardware stack here**

 - starts with a bi-directional shift register
 - data is serial input